If you have a database of email addresses you can import it into edrone.

 Other possible errors:

-If, once you have solved the above issues, you are still unable to properly import the database, use the HELP button and report the fact to the Support (email@example.com).
+If, once you have solved the above issues, you are still unable to properly import the database, use the HELP button and report the fact to our Support Team (firstname.lastname@example.org).